-Alternative systems to meet the 3 mg/l ammonia nitrogen effluent standard were discussed by Union's consultants in the Aware Report (Exhibit 8).
+Alternative systems to meet the 3 mg/l ammonia nitrogen effluent standard were discussed by Union's consultants in the AWARE Report (Exhibit 8).
 According to the report:

-The technical feasibility evaluation was made existing plant data, using available published the USEPA literature by and American Petroleum Institute, and AWARE's studies experience.
-Detailed were not undertaken.
-The information reviewed can only define the potential for ammonia removal and cannot define the long-term reliability of each process to continually discharge less than 3.0 mg/l of ammonia.
-All processes deemed feasible by this evaluation must undergo detailed testing to define the longreliability of the term processes performance.
+The technical feasibility evaluation was made using existing plant data, available literature published by the USEPA American Petroleum Institute, and AWARE's experience.
+Detailed studies The information reviewed can undertaken. only define the potential for ammonia removal and cannot define the long-term reliability of each process to continually discharge less than 3.0 mg/l of ammonia.
+All processes deemed feasible by this evaluation must undergo detailed testing to define the longreliability of the processes performance.
 (Exh.
 8, p.
 3-1).